hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ### Come back for regular updates

 We are updating this guide as we add more functionality to our APIs, new technical specifications and other items we hope you find useful.
-These could include video guides and more sequence diagrams.

-Tell us what you need and we will try and make it happen.
-Email our [Software Development Support Team](mailto:sdsteam@hmrc.gsi.gov.uk)

 ## Overview